wearemd/spa-starter/README.md

 │   └── utils.js             # Utilities to create a new environment easily
 │
 │
-├── .babelrc                 # Presets and plugins to use, used by Babel ├── .gitignore               # Files and folders ignored by Git ├── .tool-versions           # Which version to use locally for each language, used by asdf ├── LICENSE                  # License
+├── .gitignore               # Files and folders ignored by Git ├── .tool-versions           # Which version to use locally for each language, used by asdf ├── LICENSE                  # License